RittmanMead/rm-component-capture/README.md

 * screenshot can be saved locally or to DB
 * the target component can be changed dynamicly

+### Support
+Thank you for choosing our plug-in!
+We are happy to provide support for the plugin free of charge.
+This includes assistance with troubleshooting, bug fixes, and general usage questions.
+If you are interested in customization, implementation, or creating a new plug-in, please don't hesitate to contact us for a quote.
+Our team of experts will be happy to work with you to create a solution that meets your specific needs.
+You can contact us on - info@rittmanmead.com.

 ### About Rittman Mead
 Rittman Mead is a data and analytics company who specialise in data visualisation, predictive analytics, enterprise reporting and data engineering.
 More on - https://rittmanmead.com/about-us/